tsega/drupal-8-for-professionals/README.md

 ```

 There will be instruction to checkout the initial commit every time a section is started.
 This is done to allow the trainee to follow along for better understanding and experimenting.

+## Preamble

+**This is a highly opinionated course!**

+What is shared here is based on actual experience gained through working on Drupal 8 full time.
+Do not expect this to be course ladened with all the possible ways of achieving the same result but more of an end-to-end approach to give you all that you need to become a proficient Drupal 8 developer.
+I am open for suggestions and improvements but I would suspect most things would remain the same :smiley:.

+## Contributions

+Please feel free to fork and send a pull request!